StrixGoldhorn/H2CPHCI/Notes/Pseudocode.md

-# A Dummies to Pseudocode
+# A Dummies Guide to Pseudocode

 ## Content Page